ReSeek: A Self-Correcting Framework for Search Agents with Instructive Rewards: Methodology

 \section{Methodology}

-In this section, we detail our proposed framework for training Large Language Model (LLM) agents to perform complex, multi-step tasks.
-Our approach is centered on enhancing the agent's reasoning and decision-making capabilities through a novel reinforcement learning paradigm.
+In this section, we present a framework for training LLM agents on complex tasks.
+Our approach is centered on enhancing the agent's decision-making capabilities through a novel reinforcement learning paradigm.
 We begin by formally defining the problem.